tswarmLCCC/COSC-2409-Spring-Project-1/README.md

 You will use the `helper_functions.py` module and modify pre-defined function stubs in `main_project.py`.
 The `test_project.py` file contains tests to verify functionality.

+We use functions in this code.
+We will cover functions in a lot more depth later, but use them here to help facilitate test driven development.
+This is different that other start of semester courses, and that's why we're using a guided walkthrough for this first project.
+Functions are a key programming structure that give use small parts of a larger project that are testable and understandable.

+We will demonstrate how they come together and allow us to test both parts of a larger project and the entire project as a whole.

+By using GitHub Classrooms, you'll be submitting your code and having it automatically tested by a continuous integration (CI) system that runs these unit tests.
+The tests will provide feedback on whether your code works as expected, and you will be able to make improvements to pass these tests.

 ---

 ## **Code Walkthrough**